Aditya-0011/gateway/README.md

 ## Overview

-The Gateway Service acts as the public-facing entry point for the microservices infrastructure.
-Built on top of the exceptionally fast Fiber framework, it translates incoming HTTP/REST requests and forwards them to internal gRPC microservices (`auth`, `manager`).
-It provides a centralized layer for security, compression, CORS, and rate-limiting.
+The Gateway Service acts as the public-facing RESTful perimeter for the developer platform.
+Built on top of the exceptionally fast Fiber framework, its primary purpose is to aggregate and translate incoming HTTP/REST requests from the frontend UIs and forward them to the tightly-coupled internal gRPC microservices (`auth`, `manager`).
+It provides a centralized layer for security, CORS handling, and sliding-window rate-limiting so the internal services remain purely focused on business logic.

 ## Architecture & Tech Stack